Can Felons Vote in Florida?

 On September 11, 2020, the 11th Circuit reversed the district court and vacated the injunction.
 Upholding the law that required payment, the court reasoned that Florida disenfranchises any felon, regardless of wealth, who has failed to complete any term of their criminal sentence, and therefore does not violate the Constitution.

 The rules over whether to allow felons to vote vary by state, as does the process of restoring those rights.
 Some states require a pardon from the state before voting rights are restored, while others automatically grant it upon a felon's unconditional release from prison.
 Others require that the felon has never been found mentally incompetent by a judge.

-Eighteen states, including the District of Columbia, restore felons' voting rights automatically once they're released from prison.
-Twenty-one others restore those rights once parole and probation are completed.
+Twenty-one states and the District of Columbia restore felons' voting rights automatically once they're released from prison.
+Sixteen others restore those rights sometime after prison time is served, such as once parole and probation have been completed.

 The Crime Committed Plays a Role

 Sometimes, restoring a felon's voting rights depends on the crime they have been convicted of.
 For example, as is still the case in Florida with murder and sex offenses, Delaware has a number of “disqualifying" felonies such as murder or certain sex crimes.